Beauty YouTubers are proven to be some of the most valuable creators to partner with. Here's how your brand can collab with them for future campaigns.

 This is why brands are turning to sponsored social media posts and partnerships over paid ads (or finding opportunities to combine the two to improve ads ROI).
 Couple this with upcoming ad targeting changes and the popularity of influencers is only going to grow.

-How to Pick the Best Social Media Collaboration for Your Brand
+How to Plan Social Media Collaboration for Your Brand

 There is no “right” answer here.
 Different types of social media collaborations have their pros and cons.
 That said, here are some considerations to help you hone in on a collab that makes perfect sense for your brand: